santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 ![image.png](/.attachments/image-33e0010d-c21f-4a4e-9069-3d3adc59a805.png)

-The mask limits access for named users/groups (users/groups that have been granted permissions to that file/folder), and the owning group (which is the group/second value listed under Owners on the Access menu.)
+The mask limits access for named users/groups (users/groups that have been granted ACL permissions to that file/folder), and the owning group (which is the group/second value listed under Owners on the Access menu.)
 Users can have _fewer_ permissions than the mask has listed, but users can never have _more_ permissions than the mask has listed.

 For example, in this image:
 ![image.png](/.attachments/image-e25a8fbb-d974-4ff7-a1d7-3710e1a0c1f1.png)

-The mask is listed as --X, so even though whhenderTestSP is listed as having RWX under 'Assigned Permissions', the mask has created an effective permission of --X. Whenever whhenderTestSP interacts with this folder, it will only have --X permissions.
+The mask is listed as --X, so even though whhenderTestSP, whhenderintadfv2, and whhendertestgroup3 are listed as having RWX under 'Assigned Permissions', the mask has created an effective permission of --X for all of them.
+Whenever whhenderTestSP, whhenderintadfv2, or whhendertestgroup3 interacts with this folder, it will only have --X permissions.

+However the Owning User of the folder (the first user listed under Owner on this folder, in this instance 'Whitney') will maintain RWX permissions because the mask does not affect Owning Users.

 [Documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-access-control#the-mask)